 The revised standard requires information in financial statements to be aggregated on the basis of shared characteristics and introduces a statement of comprehensive income.
-The statement of comprehensive income will enable readers to analyze changes in equity resulting from non-owner changes separately from transactions with owners.
-Capacity has decided to prepare a single statement of comprehensive income for the year ended 30 June 2010 under the revised standard.
-Financial statement information for the year ended 30 June 2009 has been restated accordingly.
-Items of other comprehensive income presented in the statement of comprehensive income were previously recognized directly in the statement of changes in equity.
+The Statement of Comprehensive Income will enable readers to analyze changes in equity resulting from non-owner changes separately from transactions with owners.
+Capacity has decided to prepare a single Statement of Comprehensive Income for the year ended 30 June 2011 under the revised standard.
+Items of other comprehensive income presented in the Statement of Comprehensive Income were previously recognized directly in the statement of changes in equity.